WU-AI-Racing/wuair_docs/docs/Development/setting-up-repos.md

 . /opt/ros/humble/setup.bash
 ```

-Then clone your desired using `vcstool`.
-Move to the source directory and import the `wuair.rosinstall` file:
+Then clone your the WUAIR stack using `vcstool` by moving to the `src` directory and importing repositors with:

 ```
 vcs import < wuair.rosinstall
 ```

-All the packages should now be imported into your source file.
-Your only need to run this command once.
+All the packages should now be imported into your `/src` directory.
+Your only need to run this command when you want to clone the stack.
 To update packages after this importing them run:

 ```
 vcs pull src